The Waterfalls of Maine’s Grand Canyon

 Stair Falls

 Stair Falls is the first major waterfall you encounter on the rim trail, near the junction where Bear Brook meets the Pleasant River.
 The name describes it well: the river drops over a series of angular rock ledges that resemble a giant staircase.
 The water spreads wide over the steps, creating a gentle cascade that is beautiful to watch and photograph.
-This is a good preview of what lies deeper in the gorge.
+This is also a popular swimming spot in summer, with a pool at the base deep enough to wade into.

 Buttermilk Falls